 Third, while Zech 3:1-7 begins with Yahweh's passionate defense of Joshua before the accuser (3:2), it is interesting that the defense of Joshua is based on Yahweh's election of Jerusalem, rather than his election of the Zadokite line ("Yahweh who has chosen Jerusalem rebuke you").
 This matches the focus from the beginning of the night vision reports which is on the condition of Jerusalem (1:12), more than on the exiles.
-Here in chapter 3 the attack on Joshua is somehow related to Yahweh's treatment of Jerusalem, from whose ashes Joshua as Zadokite heir has been plucked.44
+Here in chapter 3 the attack on Joshua is somehow related to Yahweh's treatment of Jerusalem, from whose ashes Joshua as Zadokite heir has been plucked.44 over the priestly investiture event.

-Fourth, the dressing ritual in Zech 3:3-5 uses language which casts a shadow over the priestly investiture event.
 High priestly dressing rituals are associated with two events in priestly traditions of the Torah.
 One is the ritual associated with the investiture of the high priest for his normal cult activities in Exod 28-29, 39, and Lev 8.
 These dressing rituals were part of a larger complex of rituals that qualified the high priest and his sons to minister in the presence of Yahweh on behalf of the people.
 Another is the dressing ritual associated with the Day of Atonement recorded in Lev 16.
-Both of these dressing rituals are related to the removal of 100 (Exod 28:38; Lev 16:21), as was the case for Joshua in Zech 3:4.
-The reference to the removal of this 100 in one day in Zech 3:9 suggests that the Day of Atonement ritual is in view, while the setting of the reinstatement of the priest complete with commissioning in Zech 3:7, suggests that the priestly investiture ritual is in view.
+Both of these dressing rituals are related to the removal of (Exod 28:38; Lev 16:21), as was the case for Joshua in Zech 3:4.
+The reference to the removal of this (IV) in one day in Zech 3:9 suggests that the Day of Atonement ritual is in view, while the setting of the reinstatement of the priest complete with commissioning in Zech 3:7, suggests that the priestly investiture ritual is in view.
 Both dressing rituals are probably in view here as together they were key to the reinstitution of worship at the sanctuary.
 The investiture provided a mediatorial figure who would minister on Israel's behalf (Exod 29:44-